vrumanko/java_filehandler/README.md

 3. Place files in the monitored directories.
 The client will automatically process and send them to the server.

+## Logging Configuration

+Both client and server use log4j for logging.
+The default configuration:
+- Logs INFO level and above messages
+- Outputs logs to both console and log files
+- Server logs are written to `server/logs/filehandler.log`
+- Client logs are written to `client/logs/filehandler.log`
+- Log files are rotated when they reach 10MB with a maximum of 10 backup files

+You can customize logging behavior by editing the respective log4j.properties files.

 ## Testing

 1. Start both the server and client.